Tom Izzo 'bothered' by Juwan Howard incident; 'reminded me of Malice in the Palace'

 “Not shaking hands, that's typical of our country right now.
 Instead of solving the problem, let's make an excuse and let's see if we can just instead of, confronting and demanding that it changes, let's eliminate it so that we don't have those problems.
 Let's try to do that,” he scoffed.
 “That's perfect us right now, that's not perfect me.
 That's not happening here.
 So if some team doesn't want to shake hands, you're gonna see 15 of my guys walk down and shake air.
 We're going to shake air and I'm gonna to shake air and then we're gonna leave.”

-This article originally appeared on Detroit Free Press: Michigan State's Tom Izzo 'bothered' by Juwan Howard incident
+This article originally appeared on Detroit Free Press: Juwan Howard incident 'bothered' Michigan State's Tom Izzo